 For thousands of years, ginger and lemon have both been important components of traditional medicine.
-Ginger and lemon used individually can have a great impact on the body, but when combined, the benefits produced are even greater.
-Here are 4 important benefits of drinking lemon ginger tea.
+Both ingredients used individually can have a great impact on the body.
+However, when combined, the benefits produced are even greater!

-Nausea and Indigestion
+Nausea & Indigestion

 Here at A&C Urgent Care, our goal is to provide information for the overall health and longevity of our patients and our community.
 Preventing disease is as important for us as being there for you when you need medical care.
 Please visit the rest of our website to familiarize yourself with our services; you never know when you might need urgent care.